scribe-org/Scribe-iOS/README.md

 ## Data

-Aside from translation JSONs, Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
+Aside from translations.json files, Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
 Edits can be discussed and the queries themselves will be changed and ran before an update.
 If there is a problem with one of the files, then the fix should be made on [Wikidata](https://www.wikidata.org/) and not on Scribe.

-Known data issues include:
+Potential work includes:

 - Fixing errors in the `Translate` feature's JSON files while it is in **`beta`** [(see issue)]()